mgonto/restangular/README.md

 # Releases Notes

+## 0.3.3
+* Restangular fields can now be configured.
+You can set the id, route and parentResource fields.
+They're not hardcoded anymore

 ## 0.3.2
 * Added ResponseExtractor for when the real data is wrapped in an envelope in the WebServer response.